 By Kimaya Singh

-Can your local yoga instructor help you with solutions for back aches?
+What to do about lower back pain?
+Should you call your doctor?
+If your pain is chronic, you should contact your doctor first.
+Your doctor may recommend gentle Yoga classes for you.
+Can your local yoga instructor help you with solutions for backaches?
 Back pain causes many people to suffer greatly, day after day.
 Although there are many causes of lower back aches, the result is often the same: pain, tenderness and irritability.
 When your back is sore, the pain often can’t be ignored.
 Many people spend thousands of dollars annually on painkillers to ease their discomfort.
-Yoga provides an easier and much cheaper way to erase the pain.
-If you suffer from chronic back pain, try yoga to strengthen and lengthen all of the body’s muscles.
+Yoga provides an easier and much cheaper way to reduce the pain.
+If you suffer from chronic lower back pain, try yoga to strengthen and lengthen all of the body’s muscles.
 The results may surprise you.

 A complete yoga practice involves breathing deeply, stretching all of the body’s muscles and relaxing the mind.
 When you suffer from chronic pain, it’s easy to let the pain take over.
 Yoga helps you release the pain from your mind as well as your body.
 Try sitting in a comfortable position and taking several deep breaths through the nose.
 Draw the air into your abdomen and allow it to fill your entire chest cavity as well.
 Breathe the air out while thinking positive thoughts, such as, “I have a strong, healthy back,” or, “My breath will ease my pain.”
 For maximum benefits, incorporate the breathing and mantras with a series of asanas.
 Below are postures to reduce discomfort in your lower back.